 E) Undertake consultation

-Public consultation on the draft updated Guideline is open from Friday 13 April 2018 until 5pm (AEST) Tuesday 15 May 2018.
-For more information about the public consultation, visit NHMRC’s Public Consultation page.
+Public consultation on the draft updated Guideline was conducted from 13 April to 15 May 2018.

 F) Expert Review

 NHMRC approached national and international experts to conduct an expert review of the draft updated Guidelines and provide comments.

 The updated Guidelines are being presented to the following groups for noting and approval: